Where Do Millenials Spend Their Extra Money?

 |Savings and investments||£4.5||£19.50||£234.0|

 Saving can certainly be difficult for millenials given the high cost of living in some cities.
 For example, London is one of the more expensive cities for millenials to live in across Europe.
-That said, there are ways to increase savings, such as by cooking at home more often or taking domestic holidays.
+That said, there are ways to increase savings, such as by cooking at home more often or taking domestic holidays such as renting a caravan.
 In fact, millenials could double their savings and investing rates by drinking 30% less, decreasing the amount spent at restaurants by 28%, or spending 26% less on clothes.

 Why Under 30s Should Save Now